RounakSarak/openingCreater/README.md

-Opeing repository creater fow white and black
+Opeing repository creater for white and black chess.